jorge-gx/learning-powercli/README.md

-# learning-powercli
+# vmware-powercli

-VMware with PowerCLI
+This repo has sample scripts, working with VMware and PowerCLI.